wg-romank/sands-of-rust/README.md

 1. Decide what kind of neighboorhood we want to query based on time step `t`
 2. Query relative values for each pixel and pack them into a matrix
 3. Scan rules texture until we find first match with current neighboorhood
-4. Substitute current neighboorhood with values from yet another texture, that contains rule application result at the same offset as original rule.
+4. Substitute current neighboorhood with values from yet another texture, that contains rule application result at the same offset as original rule

-Since we compute values per pixel we do some extra work here, but packing whole neighboorhood value would not work directly because of the stepping nature of the grid.
+Since we compute values per pixel we do some extra work here, but packing whole neighboorhood value would not work directly with stepping grid.
 Another room for optimization is here.

-Render is first rendering from state to new state using render-to-texture method.
-Resulting state is then rendered with another pass to display, display shader can have it's own handling of state values for presentation.
+Pipeline is first rendering from state to new state using render-to-texture method.
+Resulting state is then rendered with another pass to display, display shader can have it's own handling of state values for presentation, decoupled from state update logic.

 ## Limitations